How to ace your SEO: Part One

 But even if you’re still a bit clueless, that’s ok!
 This guide is also a perfect starting place to help you sort through what you need to do now, and what you can plan into your regular online maintenance to help build your SEO.

 Want to be seen on Google?
 Search Engine Optimisation (SEO) is essential to your online presence.
 SEO is simply the process of intentionally building and adapting the elements of your website so that it’s discoverable by a search engine when someone types in search terms that are relevant to your business or organisation.

-In other words, consistently great SEO gets you on the coveted ‘Page 1’ of Google.
+In other words, consistently great SEO is much more likely to get you on the coveted ‘Page 1’ of Google.

 One thing to remember about SEO: it takes time.
-There’s no silver bullet to get your site into the top position by tomorrow (we’re good… but not that good!).
+There’s no silver bullet to get your site into the top position.
 This is one of those times where slow and steady wins the race.

 So where do you start?
 Well, let’s not get overwhelmed!
 Since we’re playing the long game with SEO, we’ve structured our guide into three parts: things to check now; what to add next; and what to work towards over time.

 Here’s the priority list of things you can check and fix right now and begin to ace your SEO today:

 Search engines read text.
 They don’t see images or understand how pretty your layout looks (that’s for human readers).
 The search bots ‘crawl’ through your site and the only way they’ll know what it’s about is by using algorithms to analyse what your keywords are.
 Your site will then be referenced when those keywords are used by people typing them into the search bar.

 Have you researched your keywords?